Edited by Cecile Badenhorst, Brittany Amell, and James Burford

 ISBN: 978-1-64215-134-3 (PDF) | 978-1-64215-135-0 (ePub) | 978-1-64642-271-5 (pbk.)

 Copyright © 2021 Cecile Badenhorst, Brittany Amell, and James Burford and the authors of the individual parts of this book.
 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 International License.
 290 pages, with notes and bibliographies.
-This book is available in print from University Press of Colorado as well as from any online or brick-and-mortar bookstore.
+This book will also be available in print from University Press of Colorado as well as from any online or brick-and-mortar bookstore.
 Available in PDF and ePub formats for no charge on this page at the WAC Clearinghouse.
 You may view this book.
 You may print personal copies of this book.
 You may link to this page.
 You may not reproduce this book on another website.